 - Heat 2 tablespoons ghee in a 3 litre pressure cooker.
 You can use oil instead of ghee.
 Keep the flame to a low.

-- Add 1 teaspoon cumin seeds. let the cumin seeds splutter.
+- Add 1 teaspoon cumin seeds and let them splutter.

 - Then add 1 teaspoon finely chopped ginger and 1 green chili, chopped.